dmbarbour/glas/docs/GlasDesign.md

 Memoization is most easily applied to tree structures, where we can compute some monoidal value for each tree node based on the value in each child.
 Unfortunately, it does not easily apply to lists because the underlying finger-tree structure is not visible.
 This can be mitigated by applying some other stable chunking system to the list, cf. [prolly trees](https://docs.dolthub.com/architecture/storage-engine/prolly-tree).

 ## Thoughts

-### Variable Width Posits?

-I currently do not specify a 'standard' floating point representation for glas.
-It simply doesn't seem very necessary for early use cases.
-However, a viable option is variable-width [type III unums](https://en.wikipedia.org/wiki/Unum_%28number_format%29#Posit_%28Type_III_Unum%29) with a constant exponent size of three bits (es=3).

-This format is `(sign)(regime)(exponent)(fraction)`.
-In context of variable bit width, regime and fraction are not limited in size.
-But there are tradeoffs between regime run length and exponent size, and diminishing returns for larger exponent sizes.

-That said, I think exact rational numbers, perhaps represented by a pair of integers in reduced form, would also be a decent alternative for most use cases at the glas layer.
-With rationals, we could explicitly 'round' rationals to an arbitrary fraction.

 ### Type Checking